-As children across the Sunshine Coast prepare for the coming school year, Buderim Podiatry Centre is urging parents to take special care when choosing school shoes.
+As children across the Sunshine Coast prepare for the coming school year, Buderim Podiatry is urging parents to take special care when choosing school shoes.

 According to podiatrist Ms Ainslie Davies, many adult foot problems have their origins in childhood. ” The shoes children wear can affect their feet for life.
 By the age of 12 a child’s feet will measure around 90% of its adult size, so shoes must be chosen in consideration of the enormous growth spurt preceding this time,” she said.